Why should I consider an Allison transmission® conversion for my Dodge diesel or Fordcummins truck?

 The Allison® 1000 5 and 6 speed is known for it's dependability in OEM applications, and with it's huge case it can be built stronger than any other transmission out there for the hard working contractor truck or sled puller / race truck.
 The challenge with a Cummins Allison 6 speed swap or installing an Allison into a Fordcummins truck in the past has been getting a good control system.
 It is possible to use a stand alone Allison control system, and that is what I offer, but sorting though all the myths and options that don't work so well on your own can be a real chore.
 If you get the wrong type of system that doesn't work right, your exciting Cummins Allison conversion gets super frustrating real quick.
 If you are having issues with a system you bought from someone else, join others who have already and give me call.
 I can help get you on the road.
 If you are considering an Cummins Allison swap, doing good research will help you make an informed decision.
 Dodge Cummins, commercial medium duty truck, or Chevy gas engines are all possible engines that can be used in front of an Allison- and I can set you up with adapter parts or point you to where you can get them.

-Starting at $1300.00 for a stand alone, Allison 6 speed control system - including a 2 year limited warranty and installation support!
+Now, starting at $1100.00 for a stand alone, Allison 6 speed control system!
+Includes 2 year limited warranty and installation support.

 ** parts and services vary depending on your application - call or email for very specific swap information to be sent to you with itemized pricing.
 Customers that purchased my system at a higher price now have a 3 year extension on their limited warranty period.